 10:20

 I speak with my manager and colleague to reconfirm details of the "failures" and the conversations that have been had so far.
 This about alignment.
-The one thing we all need to do in the room, is be consistent in our understanding and messaging.
+The one thing we all need to do in the room, is be consistent in our understanding and communication.

 Nothing makes people look even more incompetent than everyone having a different stance on the service being offered, or the understanding of the mistakes.